Loading…

 • Eradicate microscopic disease after excision of a tumour

-• Combined with chemotherapy to increase cell susceptibility to radiation
+• Combined with chemotherapy to increase cell susceptibility to radiation, or to treat aggressive cancers with both local and systemic modalities

-The SASH Cancer Centre is the only place in Australia that offers three types of radiotherapy treatment protocols on-site with a fully dedicated and on-site Radiation Oncologist.
-These include definitive RT, palliative RT, and stereotactic RT.
+The SASH Cancer Centre is the only veterinary hospital in Australia that offers all types of radiotherapy treatment protocols on-site with a fully dedicated and on-site Radiation Oncology Specialist.
+These include Definitive RT, Stereotactic RT, Palliative RT, and Sequential Low Dose Rate Half Body Irradiation for canine lymphoma.

 SASH Radiation therapy LINAC